 B2B vs B2C customer journey

-It’s true that B2B customers, and their journeys to find the products and services they need, are increasingly mimicking B2C shopping experiences.
+It’s true that B2B customers, and their journeys in finding the products and services they need, are increasingly mimicking B2C shopping experiences.
 But there are some key differences.

-A B2C buying cycle is shorter (less than 24 hours) and involves a “buying group” of one or two people.
+A B2C buying cycle is shorter (less than 24 hours) and involves one – maybe two decision makers.
 It’s also likely to include more emotional elements like brand loyalty and impulse buys.
 And it may incorporate more external influences like social media, review websites, and ads.
 The key data points to monitor in a B2C journey are conversion rates, exit rates, cart abandonment, time-on-site, and loyalty (e.g., repeat purchases).

-B2B buying journeys involve multiple decision makers, longer sales cycles (weeks or months), and complex purchase decisions that require large buying teams and much more research and input.
+B2B buying journeys involve multiple decision makers.
+Known as a “buying group” it is up to six to ten people, on average.
+More people means a longer B2B sale cycle (weeks or months), and complex purchase decisions that require large buying teams and much more research and input.
 These are often large investments, driven by different rational than B2C purchases (e.g., cost savings, increased efficiency, updated capabilities, etc.)

-To ensure you’re meeting buyers’ expectations, you’ll need to monitor the same key data points in a B2B context — conversion rates, exit rates, cart abandonment, time-on-site, and loyalty (e.g., renewals) — and incorporate the right type of content at each stage of the buyer’s journey.
+To ensure you’re meeting buyers’ expectations, you’ll need to monitor the same key data points in a B2B context — conversion rates, exit rates, cart abandonment, time-on-site, and loyalty (e.g., renewals) — and incorporate the right type of content and provide customer support at each stage of the buyer journey.

 What Are B2B Customer Journey Pain Points?